jeremytrafas/BIT-Algebra-App/README.md

 * **Ryan Hernandez:** Original development of the interactive Physics application.

 ## Financial Considerations
-* **Apple Developer Program:** Distributing this application to user devices via TestFlight or the App Store requires an active Apple Developer Program membership, which incurs an annual fee of $99.
+* **Apple Developer Program:** Distributing this application to user devices via TestFlight or the App Store requires an active Apple Developer Program membership, which has an annual fee of $99.

 ---

-## Operating Instructions (End User)
+## Operating Instructions
 1. **Setup:** Assemble the physical device stand and the magnetic workspace.
 Place the iOS device securely in the stand so the rear camera faces the board.
 2. **Launch:** Open the BIT app and select the desired subject (Algebra, Physics, or Geometry) from the main menu.
 3. **Build:** Listen to the VoiceOver instruction, then use the 3D-printed magnetic characters to build the corresponding equation on the board.